gloryadeh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 8-cwd_state saves the current state of the directory.
 The file 9-duplicate_last_line duplicate syhe last line of the file.
 The file 10-no_more_js removes all .js files
+The script 11-directories counts the number of directories and sub-dirs in the current directory.